Archives

 Care: sun in well-drained humusy soil

-American Indians used Purple coneflower as a remedy for more ailments than any other plant, e.g. smoke treatment to cure headaches and sexually transmitted diseases, applied topically to toothaches and mumps and juice used for burns.
+American Natives used Purple coneflower as a remedy for more ailments than any other plant, e.g. smoke treatment to cure headaches and sexually transmitted diseases, applied topically to toothaches and mumps and juice used for burns.
 The Winnebagos used the plant in advance to protect against burns.
 Also used to cure distemper in horses.
-Introduced into garden cultivation by John Tradescant the Younger in 1640.
+Echinos is Greek for edgehog referring to the spiny cone.
+Introduced into garden cultivation by British John Tradescant the Younger from colonial Virginia in 1640.

 • Echium russicum Vipers bugloss Z 2-9